I love vintage garden pots but they are hard to find and often expensive. Wait until you see how I made my new terra cotta pots look old.

 I decided to make my own.

-I love using Garden Lime.
+And believe it or not, I made them using Garden Lime.

-You can see how great my pots look. don’t my terra cotta pots look like they have been around for a very long time?
+You can see how great my pots look.
+Don’t my terra cotta pots look like they have been around for a very long time?

 Garden Lime Vintage Garden Pots